 As a result of some misconceptions, it is important to explain what the Appraiser's job does not involve . . .

-The Property Appraiser cannot lower your taxes because tax rates and tax levies are determined by the various taxing authorities which have discretion in those matters, such as the County Commission, School Board, Cities, etc.
+The Property Appraiser cannot lower your taxes because tax rates and tax levies are determined by the various taxing authorities which have discretion in those matters, such as the County Commission, School Board, municipalities, etc.

 The Property Appraiser cannot reduce property values when the market supports the current level of assessment required by the Florida Department of Revenue.

 Even if market trends indicated a lower value, and the Property Appraiser was able to reduce the value assessed accordingly, the taxing authorities are authorized by State law to raise tax rates to get the same revenue they had the prior year without calling it a tax increase (Section 200.065, F.S. and Florida Administrative Code 12D-17.0035).

 So, the bottom line is the Property Appraiser does not have the authority to lower taxes and a lowering of value assessed would not ensure lower taxes even if justified from the market.